 13. Make a focal point of original features

 If you're lucky enough to own a little cottage in the countryside, why not restore its original features while adding a modern touch?

 Make a real statement by stripping back the plaster in your living room to reveal original joists, bricks and beams.
-Clean and restore brickwork with a brick cleaner like this Hydra brick satin remover from Amazon, £29.95, or get it professionally cleaned.
+Alternatively, fake it by having a stone wall built in.

 A comfy, worn-in leather armchair by a cosy fire is what springs to mind when we think of country living rooms.
-Mix old and new together effectively by marrying contemporary printed rugs or artwork with antique furniture.
+Mix old and new together effectively by marrying contemporary living room curtain ideas, printed rugs or artwork with antique furniture.

 Create a grand country retreat look in your country living room idea by adding sumptuous velvets, plenty of polished wood and antique lighting.

 'Choosing traditional shaped living room sofa ideas, perhaps a Chesterfield style or a heavily tufted design with curved arms in rich fabrics can emulate the style of a grand country home,' says Patricia Gibbons, Designer, sofa.com.
 'These tend to work particularly well in rooms with antique pieces, elaborate lighting and opulent carpets.'